Jet: Multilevel Graph Partitioning on Graphics Processing Units: Background and Prior Work

 \subsection{Multilevel partitioning}

 The multilevel heuristic~\cite{Teng99} is extensively used in large-scale graph analysis.
-Its applications include graph partitioning~\cite{ChacoTechRep93,BS94,Metis}, clustering~\cite{GraClus,GG05,AB12}, drawing~\cite{ACE,HS15}, and representation learning~\cite{HARP,GOSH}.
+Its applications include graph partitioning~\cite{chacoPaper,BS94,Metis}, clustering~\cite{GraClus,GG05,AB12}, drawing~\cite{ACE,HS15}, and representation learning~\cite{HARP,GOSH}.
 The family of algebraic multigrid methods~\cite{Brandt86,XZ17} and multilevel domain decomposition methods~\cite{Smith04,FROSch} in linear algebra are closely related to multilevel methods for graph analysis.
 In a multilevel method, instead of solving a problem on a large graph, we build a hierarchy of graphs that are progressively smaller than the original graph and yet preserve the structure of the original graph.
 We then solve the problem on the smallest graph and \emph{project} or \emph{interpolate} the solution to the original graph using the hierarchy.
-Algorithm~\ref{alg:MLpart} gives the high-level template for multilevel graph partitioning.
-Refinement is applied after projection on each level during uncoarsening to reduce the cutsize, and to satisfy the balance constraint if the coarser partition could not satisfy it.
+Algorithm~\ref{alg:MLpart} gives the high-level template for multilevel graph partitioning. \textsc{MLCoarsen} returns a sequence of coarser graphs and the corresponding vertex mappings. \textsc{ProjectPartition} is a lightweight routine that copies the solution (partition array) from the previous level to the vertices at the current level.
+Refinement is applied after projection on each level to reduce the cutsize, and to satisfy the balance constraint if the coarser partition could not satisfy it.

 Since there is a clear separation of multilevel coarsening, initial partitioning, and refinement in multilevel level partitioning, we focus on multilevel refinement in this work.
 Sequential and parallel algorithms for multilevel coarsening have been extensively studied~\cite{Metis,SSS15,Mongoose,GAB21}.